Vanilearn/Data-Analysis-Projects/README.md

 **Project Files**

-**Excel Project Dataset:** The original dataset used for the analysis.
-Excel Workbook: Contains the cleaned data, pivot tables, visualizations, and dashboard.
+1.Bike purchase Excel Project.xls : The original dataset used for the analysis,Contains the cleaned data, pivot tables, visualizations, and dashboard.
+2. Bike Sales Dashboard.jpg : Contains the dashboard for Bike Sales data analysis.

 How to Use
 Download the Excel workbook from the repository.
 Open the file and explore the various sheets.